flanglet/kanzi-cpp/README.md

 uninstall:      removes installed libraries, headers and executable
 ```

-For those who prefer cmake, run the following commands from the src directory:
+For those who prefer cmake, run the following commands from the top directory:
 ```
 mkdir build
 cd build